core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's public key.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's public key in order to have it available to verify subsequent messages from that endpoint.

-Furthermore, sufficiently large replay windows should be considered, to handle Partial IV values moving forward fast.
-This can happen when a client engages in frequent or long sequences of one-to-one exchanges with servers in the group, such as a large number of block-wise transfers to a single server.
-When receiving following group requests from that client, other servers in the group may have lost synchronization with the client's Sender Sequence Number.
-If these servers use an Echo exchange to re-gain synchronization (see {{ssec-synch-challenge-response}}), this in itself may consume a considerable amount of client's Sender Sequence Numbers, hence later resulting in the servers possibly performing a new Echo exchange.
+Sender Sequence Numbers seen by a server as Partial IV values in request messages can spontaneously increase at a fast pace, for example when a client exchanges unicast messages with other servers using the Group OSCORE Security Context.
+As in OSCORE {{RFC8613}}, servers always need to accept such increases.

+During their operation, servers may lose synchronization with a client's Sender Sequence Numbers, e.g. due to a reboot, or because they deleted their previously synchronized version of the Recipient Context {{ssec-loss-mutable-context}}.
+Then, re-synchonization is necessary, e.g. by using the Echo Option for CoAP (see {{ssec-synch-challenge-response}}).

 ## Pairwise Keys ## {#sec-derivation-pairwise}